spacekitcat/guitar-chord-flash-card-cli/README.md

 where `a_minor` is the unqiue key for the chord and the value is an array of sequentially ordered arrays.
 Each child array represents a fret on the fret board (index 0 = fret 1, index 1 = fret 2 etc).
 Each element within each child array represents the integer value of the string that should be pressed on the fret board (duplicates do not matter) for the current fret.
 A blank child array will render the current fret with no strings pressed.

+## Limitations

+Limitations to overcome, left as an exercise to the user.

+- Questions often repeat.
+- Doesn't indicate open strings.

+I should probably go actually learn the guitar instead of writing daft wee programs like this.

 ## License

 MIT